alchemycodelab/bootcamp-one-prework/README.md

 ---

-## Introduce yourself on Ryver *(15-30 minutes)*
+## Introduce yourself on Slack *(15-30 minutes)*

 Notes:

-* If the Ryver channel for your class has not yet been set up, please be patient!
+* If the Slack channel for your class has not yet been set up, please be patient!
 Admissions will contact you once it has been created.
 * Generally you should be invited within 2 weeks of the start date for your class.
 If you have not been added by that time, please contact admissions.
-* If you are taking Bootcamp Prep, there will be a Ryver channel for both the Bootcamp Prep class, and then the Bootcamp One class
+* If you are taking Bootcamp Prep, there will be a Slack channel for both the Bootcamp Prep class, and then the Bootcamp One class

-- We use Ryver to share resources, chat, make announcements, and collaborate.
+- We use Slack to share resources, chat, make announcements, and collaborate.
 - You will receive an invitation to our class team.
 - Once you have joined our class team, add a nice profile picture of your lovely face.
 Then say hello in your class team, and introduce yourself.